 The most common is your personal medical history.
 The diseases, injuries, and illnesses you’ve experienced and are currently experiencing play a huge role in whether you’ll qualify for coverage and how much you’ll pay.

 Underwriters at these companies particularly want to know about any hereditary diseases which might run in your family.
-This is why they’ll sometimes request medical information about your parents, siblings, and maybe even grandparents.
+This is why they’ll sometimes request medical information about your parents and siblings.

 To prepare you for this step of the application process, we’ve put together our brief guide to how your life insurance rates may be impacted by family health history below.

 Can Family Health History Affect Rates?
 In A Word — Yes.

 First things first, let’s discuss the correlation between your family health history and the premiums you’ll end up paying.